-The Forerunner 55 looks almost identical to its predecessor, the Forerunner 55, but that's no bad thing.
-Offering separate buttons for opening menus, navigating back, starting activities etc means that there's no need for new runners to remember how to use multi-function controls, and the watch can be operated easily while wearing gloves.
+The Forerunner 55 looks almost identical to its predecessor, the Forerunner 45, but that's no bad thing.
+Offering separate buttons for opening menus, navigating back, starting activities etc., means that there's no need for new runners to remember how to use multi-function controls, and the watch can be operated easily while wearing gloves.

-Heart rate monitoring is also excellent, and like all modern Garmin watches, the Forerunner 55 also has a 'body battery' feature that helps you manage your daily rest and exertion.
-It's just a shame that it's not possible to see your nightly sleep score on the watch; it does track sleep stages, but the data is only accessible in the Garmin Connect app.
+Heart rate monitoring is also excellent.
+Like all of the best Garmin watches, the Forerunner 55 also has a 'body battery' feature that helps you manage your daily rest and exertion.
+It's a shame that it's not possible to see your nightly sleep score on the watch; it tracks sleep stages, but the data is only accessible in the Garmin Connect app.

-All in all, it's an excellent watch for new runners, or anyone looking to make the step up from a Fitbit to something more specialized.
+All in all, it's an excellent watch for new runners or anyone looking to make the step up from a Fitbit to something more specialized.

-- Read our full Garmin Forerunner 55 review
+Read our full Garmin Forerunner 55 review

-You get (take a deep breath) wrist-based heart rate tracking, built-in GPS, smartphone notifications, all day activity tracking, personalized training programs via the app, varying color options, and battery life for a week of use with an hour's run per day.
+The Polar M200 is a super affordable option, especially when you consider everything that’s crammed into this cheap running watch.
+You get (take a deep breath) wrist-based heart rate tracking, built-in GPS, smartphone notifications, all-day activity tracking, personalized training programs via the app, varying color options, and battery life for a week of use with an hour's run per day.

 The round face is designed to be attractive enough for daily wear, while the water-resistant build should mean you don’t need to take it off much.
 The Polar Flow app plays nice with other fitness services like Training Peaks and Strava, so you should be able to transition across painlessly – well, apart from the pain of a tough training session, of course.

 Read our full Polar M200 review

-Add to that stylish, Apple Watch-like looks, and it’s easy to see why we’re such big fans.
-Just be aware that it’s not as good with notifications as some pricier smartwatches, and like many cheap running watches it’s less impressive for other types of exercise.
+But the OG Amazfit Bip also has brilliant battery life in addition to GPS, so it can be your daily fitness companion for weeks on end without being put on charge.
+Add to that stylish, square watch face, and it’s easy to see why we’re such big fans.
+Just be aware that it’s not as good with notifications as some pricier smartwatches, and like many cheap running watches, it’s less impressive for other types of exercise.

-- Read our full Amazfit Bip review
+Read our full Amazfit Bip review

-Although its battery life isn't quite as impressive as the original GTS, it can still keep running for up to 20 days in basic mode, or 25 hours with GPS enabled.
+The striking always-on AMOLED display means your workout stats are always available at a glance, with good visibility even in bright daylight.
+Although its battery life isn't quite as impressive as the original GTS, it can still keep running for up to 20 days in basic mode or 25 hours with GPS enabled.
 That's not shabby at all, particularly at this price point.

-Amazfit's app is pretty good as well, with clear maps of your routes, and graphs of current and historic data to browse through.
+Amazfit's app is pretty good as well, with clear maps of your routes and graphs of current and historic data to browse through.
 It's no Apple Watch, but you get an awful lot for your money.

 Read our full Amazfit GTS 2 review

-A significant upgrade on the best-selling M400, the Polar M430 adds improved heart-rate tracking, pin-point accurate GPS and the addition of sleep tracking.
+A significant upgrade on the best-selling M400, the Polar M430 adds improved heart-rate tracking, pinpoint accurate GPS and the addition of sleep tracking.